TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 22/2 Samuel 22.10.md

 ---

-He bowed the heavens also, and came down; And thick darkness was under his feet.
+He bowed the heavens also, and came down.
+Thick darkness was under his feet.